ObjectIsAdvantag/hackathon-resources/README.md

 - Sign in at [Spark for Developers] (https://developer.ciscospark.com) with your Spark account credentials (same as the ones above).
 This is where you'll get your API access token.

 Now, you're ready to test the Cisco Spark APIs:
-- Take this [Cisco Spark learning track](https://learninglabs.cisco.com/tracks/collab-cloud) to learn to automate Cisco Spark and create Cisco Spark Applications (Bots and OAUTH integrations).
-- a popular tutorial to create bots for Cisco Spark is: ["Create a Conversational Bot" learning lab](https://learninglabs.cisco.com/tracks/collab-cloud/spark-apps/collab-spark-botkit/step/1).
+- Take this popular tutorial to create bots for Cisco Spark ["Create a Conversational Bot" learning lab](https://learninglabs.cisco.com/tracks/collab-cloud/spark-apps/collab-spark-botkit/step/1).
-- a few examples of HTML code embedding the Spark Widgets is available [here](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/hackvivatech-paris/widgets)
+- Open these examples of HTML code that [embed the Spark Widgets](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/hackvivatech-paris/widgets)
 - DevNet learning labs: these tutorials explain how to create Spaces and post messages into these, but also how to create Bots and embed Video into existing apps.
+   - Get a glimpse of what the APIs provide (Bots and OAuth integrations)[Cisco Spark learning track](https://learninglabs.cisco.com/tracks/collab-cloud)
-Check the extensive tracks in [NodeJS](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-soft-dev) and [Python](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-it-pro) that covers common use cases (Automation, Bots and Embedding Video).
+   - Check the extensive tracks in [NodeJS](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-soft-dev) and [Python](https://learninglabs.cisco.com/tracks/devnet-express-cloud-collab-it-pro) that covers common use cases (Automation, Bots and Embedding Video).

 Finally, here are extra resources other developers generally find handy:
-- import the [Postman collection](https://github.com/CiscoDevNet/postman-ciscospark) for CiscoSpark to quickly generate code,
-- check the [awesome-ciscospark catalog of resources](https://github.com/CiscoDevNet/awesome-ciscospark): this community library of developer resources lists client SDKS and bot frameworks for popular programming languages.
-It also references existing examples and usefull tools to code against the Cisco Spark APIs.
+- [awesome-ciscospark catalog of resources](https://github.com/CiscoDevNet/awesome-ciscospark): this community library of developer resources lists **client SDKS and bot frameworks** for popular programming languages.
+It also references **existing examples and usefull tools** to code against the Cisco Spark APIs.
+- import the [Full scripted Postman collection](https://github.com/CiscoDevNet/postman-ciscospark) to quickly run Cisco Spark requests or generate code of your own

 ## Tropo Starter Guide (Voice & SMS phone communications)